 This analysis studies the persistent effects of Basel III regulatory reforms on SME financing and investment.
-The analysis focuses on four Basel III reforms: RBC, G-SIB/D-SIB capital surcharges, LCR, and LR.
+The analysis focuses on four Basel III reforms: RBC, GSIB/DSIB, LCR, and LR.

-In principle, the analysis considers persistent effects of two main implementation steps: the national announcement and the publication of the country-specific legal framework.
-Among the reforms and countries considered, only for the RBC there is sufficient variation in thee implementation stages for the empirical analysis to yield meaningful results (Figure 2).
-Further, the RBC reform was the first to be implemented and it is possible that the persistent effects for the RBC captures also the effects of reforms announced and implemented at later stages.
+In principle, the analysis considers persistent effects of two major implementation steps: the national announcement and the point in time, when a country-specific legal framework was published.
+Among the considered reforms and countries, only for the RBC does the analysis have sufficient variation in these implementation stages for the empirical analysis to yield meaningful results (Figure 2).
+Further, the RBC reform was the first to be implemented.
+For this reason, the persistent effects that the analysis considers for the RBC most likely also capture the effects of later reforms.
 The focus is hence on the RBC effects, implicitly acting as a proxy for the full set of Basel III reforms.
 Table 15 summarises the results for all considered reforms.